AsgrimS/LoLBuilds-server/README.md

 Simple website for creating and accessing builds for LoL (league of legends).
 The main goal is to create fast, esay-to-use website where users can create/save and access builds without the hustle of scrolling through tons of content.

+I want to achieve that using FastAPI with PostgresSQL

 1. To create migration run:
 `PYTHONPATH=. alembic revision --autogenerate`